TomerFi/alexa_skill_ask_my_pc/README.md

 # Alexa skill ask my pc<hr>
-Alexa java skill for opening files and web pages on a local computer running the skill with tomcat.
+Alexa custom skill written in java for opening files and web pages on a local computer running the skill as a web service with tomcat.
 You can check out the skill in action on my youtube channel [here](https://youtu.be/UMA1FSwb1pw).

 ## Table Of Contents